Back to All Events

 Capacity: 30

-LOCATION DESCRIPTION / In-person: Russ Bailey was a long-time member of Birmingham Audubon, and “back in the day”when we held only one field trip per month, Russ would have an impromptu fieldtrip on the Labor Day holiday.
-His philosophy was that with the southbound migration well underway it was pointless to waste a perfectly good day of birding!
-Russ usually went to Lake Purdy to look for shorebirds but the past few years the shorebirding there has been lackluster due to changing water levels in the lake.
+Russ Bailey was a long-time member of Birmingham Audubon, and “back in the day” when we held only one field trip per month, Russ would have an impromptu field trip on the Labor Day holiday.
+His philosophy was that with the southbound migration well underway, it was pointless to waste a perfectly good day of birding!
+Russ usually went to Lake Purdy to look for shorebirds, but the past few years the shorebirding there has been lackluster due to changing water levels in the lake.
 Therefore, this year we’re headed to Birmingham Botanical Gardens, a well-known local birding hotspot.
-The botanical Garden’s woodland habitat and myriad walking trails will provide excellent birding opportunities as we look for colorful warblers, vireos, tanagers and thrushes.
-You can read more about Birmingham Botanical Garden on the Alabama Birding Trails website, https://bbgardens.org/ .

-MEETING TIME AND PLACE : Parking is abundant, safe, and free at the Birmingham Botanical Gardens.
+LOCATION DETAILS: Parking is abundant, safe, and free at the Birmingham Botanical Gardens.
 Admission is free, and there are restrooms on-site.
 As the day may be quite warm, dress accordingly, and sunscreen and bug spray are wise choices.
 Feel free to bring water (though there are fountains onsite) and snacks.
-There are vending machines at the BBG, but you may wish to bring your own snack and drinks.
+There are vending machines at the BBG, but you may wish to bring your own snacks and drinks.

-CANCELLATION The event will only be canceled in the event of hazardous conditions.
+CANCELLATION The event will only be canceled in the event of hazardous conditions determined by staff or trip leaders.
 If you need to cancel at the last minute, please email or text your trip leaders.

 Please continue joining Alabama Audubon as a member or donor to help us continue to offer accessible, educational programs and events across the state.
 Your generosity enables us to advance research, education, and advocacy efforts to protect birds in Alabama and beyond.